Ecommerce-Microservice-Nest/products-ms/README.md

 ### Code Style

-- Follow TypeScript and NestJS best practices
+- Follow **Clean Architecture** principles and SOLID design patterns
+- Use **Use Cases** for business logic separation
+- Implement **Repository Pattern** with dependency injection
-- Use DTOs for data validation
+- Use DTOs for data validation and transformation
-- Implement proper error handling
+- Implement proper error handling with **RpcException** for microservices
-- Write comprehensive tests
+- Write comprehensive tests for each layer (Domain, Application, Infrastructure)

 ### Folder Structure

-- Keep modules organized by domain (products, orders, etc.)
+- Follow **Clean Architecture** layers: `domain/`, `application/`, `infrastructure/`
+- Keep use cases in `application/use-cases/` with single responsibility
-- Separate DTOs, entities, and services
+- Separate DTOs, ports (interfaces), and entities properly
-- Use barrel exports for cleaner imports
+- Use barrel exports (`index.ts`) for cleaner imports and layer isolation
+- Domain entities should contain business logic and transformations
+- Repository interfaces belong in `application/ports/`

 ## 🚀 Deployment